google/differential-privacy/common_docs/confidence_intervals.md

 # Confidence intervals in the Differential Privacy libraries

-The **Differential Privacy (DP)** library supports confidence intervals to assess the scale of the noise that has been added to a metric during the anonymization process and narrow down its original, true value.
+The mechanisms of the DP library (including the Laplace mechanism, the Gaussian mechanism, count, bounded sum and bounded mean) provide confidence intervals to capture the scale of the noise they add to a metric during the anonymization process.

-Given a noised metric **M** and a confidence level of **1 - alpha**, the DP library computes a confidence interval **[L, R]** that contains the raw metric **m** (where **m** is the metric after contribution bounding, but before applying noise) with a probability of at least **1 - alpha**, i.e. **Pr[L ≤ m ≤ R] ≥ 1 - alpha**.
+Given a noised metric **M** and a confidence level **1 - alpha**, the mechanisms return confidence intervals **[L, R]** containing the raw metric **m** (where **m** is the value after contribution bounding, but before applying noise) with a probability of at least **1 - alpha**, i.e., **Pr[L ≤ m ≤ R] ≥ 1 - alpha**.

-The computation is performed purely based on the noised metric **M** and on privacy parameters such as *epsilon*, *delta*, *sensitivities* and the *contribution bounds*.
-As a result, no privacy budget is consumed for the computation of confidence intervals.
+A particular confidence interval is purely based on **M** and non-personal parameters of the respective mechanism, such as epsilon, delta, sensitivities and contribution bounds.
+In particular, its computation does not access the raw metric **m** and consequently it also does not consume any privacy budget.

 ## Contribution bounding

-Note that the confidence intervals provided by the library do not take the effects of the contribution bounding into account.
+The confidence intervals provided by the library do not account for discrepancy due to contribution bounding.

-For instance, consider a *Bounded Sum* over where

-*raw entries* = [1, 1, 2, 5, 14, 42, 132]

-*lower bound* = 10, *upper bound* = 20

-The *actual sum* for these entries is equal to 197, but the *bounded sum* is equal to 94 (1, 2 and 5 are clamped to 10 and 43, 132 are clamped to 20).
-So the confidence intervals provided by the library will be based on the *bounded sum*, i.e. *m* = 94.

-## Alpha

-The DP libraries are using **alpha** to parameterize the confidence level **1 - alpha**.
-The reason is that **alpha** provides more accuracy for confidence levels close to 1, which is the parametrization we expect.
+For instance, consider a bounded sum over the raw entries [5, 5, 10, 20] with a lower bound of 0 and an upper bound of 10.
+The true sum is 40, but the bounded sum is 30.
+In this case, a confidence interval will contain **m = 30** with the respective confidence level.
+No guarantees whether the interval also contains the true sum of 40 are given.